christoph-lechner/wiki-eventstreamer/import_and_merge/docker-conf/README.md

 ```
 {"access_token":"[...]"}
 ```
 We have obtained the JWT token to be included in requests.
+As the token has only a limited life-time, in practice it has to be obtained automatically.

 After configuration of the `wiki-eventstreamer-transfer` software, the program `./obtain_JWT.py` should be used to check that the JWT token can be obtained.